- A General Overview

 1997 West of the Cairnwell Pass in the December snows

 I have walked in some snowy conditions in Scotland but this was certainly the most extreme.
 Fortunately the distances were not too far from the road as the snow undoubtedly tires quickly, disorientates and of course the days are that much shorter.

 Day 1.
 There is a mass of Munros to the west of the A93 and I had split them in to 2 days four and four was the plan if not the reality.
 In summer they are an easy way to add numbers but in the winter not so.
 I walked in from the Spittal of Glenshee aiming to do four and ended up with two and some tops.
 The snow started as I headed up Carn na Righ and then I certainly started to struggle.
 I immediately turned back but decided to take on one of the Beinn Iutharn Mhor tops.
 This proved difficult and I was left floundering in thigh deep snow as I turned back east.
 I was not unduly concerned as I knew there was no difficult terrain and that I would get to the road if I headed east but for an hour it was very hard work and I was conscious of the darkness starting to fall.
 A good adventure was had but I was forced to return the following year to clock the other 2 Munros to the north.
-I headed for Braemar for the night in a pleasant B & B. Bracken had a splendid time in the snow even though it was over a head for some of the time!
+I headed for Braemar for the night in a pleasant B & B. Bracken had a splendid time in the snow even though it was over her head for some of the time!